Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Method

-Considering that playing with different agents in the population, the AI agent needs different amounts of training time to learn to coordinate with them, we propose to use prioritized sampling based on the learning progress, i.e., the expected accumulated reward, to adjust the frequencies of agents to occur during training.
-Mathematically, the probability of the $i$-th agent to be sampled is:
+With the maximum entropy population, training this robust agent is still non-trivial.
+If we train the robust agent $(A)$ by pairing it with $i$-th agent uniformly sampled from the population, the resulting policy gradient is:

+where $n$ is the population size.
+This "maximize average" paradigm may lead to an agent $(A)$ that exploits the easy-to-collaborate partners as pairing with them will inevitably lead to much higher return, and therefore, ignores the hard-to-collaborate partners, which is orthogonal to our intention of training an robust agent.
+However, motivated by Vinyals et al.~\cite{vinyals2019grandmaster}, we can mitigate this issue by skewing the sampling distribution as follows:

-where the superscript $(A)$ refers to the AI agent that we train for coordinating with humans; $n$ is the population size; $\mathrm{rank}(\cdot)$ is the ranking function ranging from $1$ to $n$; $\beta$ is a hyper-parameter for adjusting the strength of the prioritization.
-We assign a higher priority to the agents that are relatively harder to collaborate with.
-In the extreme case, at each optimization step, we always choose the hardest agent in the population to train the AI agent, then we optimize a performance lower bound of the cooperation between the AI agent and any agent in the population.
+We assign a higher priority to the agents that are relatively hard to collaborate with.
+By doing so, we change the "maximize average" paradigm to a smooth approximation of "maximize minimal" paradigm to mitigate the issue of over exploitation of easy-to-collaborate partners.
+In the extreme case, at each optimization step, if we always choose the hardest agent in the population to train the AI agent, we optimize a performance lower bound of the cooperation between the AI agent and any agent in the population.
 Mathematically,